How does arsenic get into bottled water?

 - Arsenic is not an essential element for normal body function.

-- Arsenic is dangerous in amounts of over 50 micrograms per litre of water per day for periods over five years.
+- Arsenic is dangerous in over 50 micrograms per litre of water daily for over five years.